Mickey Mouse (film series)

-Mickey Mouse (originally known as Mickey Mouse Sound Cartoons) is a series of American animated comedy short films produced by Walt Disney Productions.
-The series started in 1928 with Steamboat Willie (Note: While Plane Crazy and The Gallopin' Gaucho were completed before Steamboat Willie, the latter was the first short film in the series to have a formal release.) and ended with 2013’s Get a Horse! being the last in the series to date, otherwise taking a hiatus from 1953 to 1983.
+Mickey Mouse (originally known as Mickey Mouse Cartoons) is a series of American animated comedy short films produced by Walt Disney Productions.
+The series started in 1928 with Steamboat Willie (Note: While Plane Crazy and The Gallopin' Gaucho were completed before Steamboat Willie, the latter was the first short film in the series to have a formal release.) with 2013's Get a Horse! being the most recent short in the series to date, otherwise taking a hiatus from 1953 to 1983.
 The series is notable for its innovation with sound synchronization and character animation, and also introduced well-known characters such as the titular protagonist Mickey Mouse, Minnie Mouse, Pluto and Goofy.

 The name "Mickey Mouse" was first used in the films' title sequences to refer specifically to the character, but was used from 1935 to 1953 to refer to the series itself, as in "Walt Disney presents a Mickey Mouse".
-In this sense "a Mickey Mouse" was a shortened form of "a Mickey Mouse sound cartoon" which was used in the earliest films.
+In this sense "Mickey Mouse" was a shortened form of "a Mickey Mouse cartoon" which was used in the earliest films.
 Films from 1929 to 1935 which were re-released during this time also used this naming convention, but it was not used for the three shorts released between 1983 and 1995 (Mickey's Christmas Carol, The Prince and the Pauper, and Runaway Brain).
 Mickey's name was also used occasionally to market other films which were formally part of other series.
 Examples of this include several Silly Symphonies and Goofy and Wilbur (1939).

+The shorts released before are currently in the public domain.